-At Courageous we place tremendous importance on safety.
+At Courageous we place a tremendous importance on safety.
 We are constantly taking measures to impress upon our students that a safe sailor is a good sailor.
-Below is a partial listing of our safety regulations, rigorous guidelines that have given Courageous one of the best safety records on Boston Harbor.
+Below is a partial list of our safety regulations; our rigorous guidelines have given Courageous one of the best safety records on Boston Harbor.

 - Life jackets must be worn at all times while on the dock and in boats.
 No student is allowed through the dock gate without a life jacket.

 - All of our head instructors are US Sailing Instructor Certified and all have attended Courageous pre-season training programs.

 - A head instructor is always on duty to supervise operations.